desbma/hddfancontrol/README.md

 Also install [hdparm](http://sourceforge.net/projects/hdparm/), [smartctl](https://www.smartmontools.org/) and optionally [hddtemp](http://www.guzu.net/linux/hddtemp.php).
 On recent Ubuntu and other Debian derivatives: `sudo apt-get install hdparm smartmontools`.

-To query fan characteristics, you may also need `pwmconfig`.
-On Ubuntu and other Debian derivatives, it is part of the fancontrol package, that you can install with `sudo apt-get install fancontrol`.
-HDD fancontrol and fancontrol are unrelated.
-The fancontrol daemon is **not** needed for HDD fan control to operate.
-If you use both fancontrol and HDD fancontrol, be careful not to make them control the same fans.

 ## Configuration

 ### A word of caution